shivang2joshi/DAIICTResumeMaker/README.md

-# Resume-Builder
+# Resume Maker for the students of DA-IICT.
-Web application for making Resumes Online
+Web Interface for making your resume for On-Campus Interviews.